hcagri/T-GNN/README.md

 |ade/fde  | 3.49/3.8  | 2.28/2.99 | 1.62/1.89 | 1.05/1.54  | 3.48/2.97 |
 <p align="center">Table 1: Reproduced Results </p>

 `Comparison:` The results obtained from the reproduction of the model exhibit a noticeable discrepancy when compared to the original results.
-While the reproduced results are not entirely unfavorable, they do indicate that the model is learning to some extent.
+While the reproduced results are not entirely unfavorable, they do indicate that the model is learning.
 However, it is important to acknowledge the possibility of missing implementation details or misunderstandings that may have influenced the outcome.
+And also, it is mentioned in the experimental setting of the paper that the model is trained on `only one` domain and tested on other domains.
+So the amount of data that model consumes is very limited in this setup, if I understood correctly.

 # 4. Conclusion

-- The main reason for the discrepancies in the results may stem from assumptions made during the implementation of parts that were not clearly explained.
+- The main reason for the discrepancies in the results may come from assumptions made during the implementation of parts that were not clearly explained.
 It is possible that there was a misunderstanding of the decentralization operation or a missed detail.
 To test the effect of the decentralization operation, I also applied it to another trajectory prediction model called Social-STGCNN.
 Surprisingly, the results indicated that the decentralization operation performed poorly compared to the use of relative coordinates in that model.
 However, it should be noted that using the decentralization operation still produced better results than using raw coordinates of pedestrians.

 - Furthermore, the original paper lacked sufficient explanations for updating the adjacency matrix with a graph attention network.
 To address this issue, I developed a solution as described in section 2.2 of my work.
 Although this solution led to improved ade/fde results, they were not comparable to the original results reported in the paper.